faisalazam/YNaMi/readme/upgrade-springboot-to-3.1.2-readme.md

-Fix for this problem in my setup/environment was use the follow ing property in the [application.properties](../src/main/resources/application.properties) file, i.e. just use `org.hibernate.dialect.MySQLDialect` instead of of the missing `org.hibernate.dialect.MySQL5Dialect` or the `org.hibernate.dialect.MySQL57Dialect` and `org.hibernate.dialect.MySQL8Dialect`, the deprecated ones:
+Fix for this problem in my setup/environment was use the follow ing property in the [application.properties](../src/main/resources/application.properties) file, i.e. just use `org.hibernate.dialect.MySQLDialect` instead of the missing `org.hibernate.dialect.MySQL5Dialect` or the `org.hibernate.dialect.MySQL57Dialect` and `org.hibernate.dialect.MySQL8Dialect`, the deprecated ones:

 `spring.jpa.properties.hibernate.dialect = org.hibernate.dialect.MySQLDialect`